Joiner Mover Leaver Controls: The IT Governance Gap That Creates Hidden Risk

 A manager changed roles but kept admin permissions.

-These situations exist because Joiner Mover Leaver controls were never defined.
+These situations exist because Joiner Mover Leaver controls were never defined, or properly managed.

 What Joiner Mover Leaver Actually Means

-Joiner Mover Leaver, often shortened to JML, refers to how access is handled when someone:
+Joiner Mover Leaver, often shortened to JML, refers, simply, to how access is handled when someone:

 • Joins the organization